-M69521-P48334 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-NMI HOLDINGS, INC. For Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the All All Except The Board of Directors recommends you vote FOR the number(s) of the nominee(s) on the line below.
-Election of Directors and FOR Proposals 2 and 3: 1.
-Election of Directors 05) John Brandon Osmon 01) Bradley M. Shuster 06) James H. Ozanne 07) Steven L. Scheid 02) Michael Embler James G. Jones Michael Montgomery Against Abstain 2.
-Approve the NMI Holdings, Inc.'s 2014 Omnibus Incentive Plan.
-Ratify the appointment of BDO USA, LLP as NMI Holdings, Inc.'s independent registered public accounting firm for the year ending December 31, 2014.
+E21326-P85213 KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+MI HOL DINGS, INC. For All Withho All To withhold authority ept write the number(s) of "For All Except" and

+F oard of Directors recommends you vote the Election of Directors and FOR Proposals : 0 0 0

+1. Election of Directors

+01 ) Bradley M. Shuster

+02 ) Michael Embler

+03 ) James G. Jones

+04 ) Michael Montgomery

+05 ) Regina Muehlhauser

+06 ) James H. Ozanne

+07 ) Steven L. Scheid

+For Against Abstain

+2. Approve the NMI Holdings, Inc. Amended and Restated 2014 Omnibus Incentive Plan.
+0 0 0

+3. Ratify the appointment of BDO USA, LLP as NMI Holdings, Inc.'s independent registered public accounting firm for the year ending December 31, 2017.
+0 0

 4. Such other business as may properly come before the meeting or any adjournment thereof.

-For address changes and/or comments, please checkthis box and write them on the back where indicated.
+For address changes and/or comments, please check this box and write them on the back where indicated.

 NOTE: Please sign as name appears hereon.
 Joint owners should each sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.

-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+S ignatu re [PLEASE SIGN WITHIN BOX] Date Signati re (Joint Owners) Date